There were followers of this blog asking for MEP method statement. Now it is time to share with you this method statement.

 4. Site Supervisor / Foremen will evaluate drawings and Materials to ensure they are relevant before work starts.

-5. The Site Engineer will give appropriate instructions to Supervisor / Foremen.
+5. The Site Engineer will give appropriate instructions to the Supervisor / Foremen.
 The Site Engineer will also offer valid construction/shop Drawings.

 6. Site Supervisor/Foremen will make sure that available equipment and tools are compliant with required regulations.